hummingbot/hummingbot-site/docs/blog/posts/2022-03-26-strategy-coding-for-dummies/index.md

 There is probably a hummingbot function or attribute that can get you any information required for market making already in the strategy, it's just a matter of exploring the code and finding them.
 The `strategy_base.py` and `market_base.py`files in the hummingbot folder are worth exploring for these.

-*If you’d like to learn more, feel free to reach out to me on Discord: bsmeat#7510*
+*If you'd like to learn more, feel free to reach out to me on Discord: bsmeat#7510*